FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 When the AS-PATH uses AS_SEQUENCE in the BGP UPDATE, the FC-BGP function will not be enabled.
 In other cases, the FC-BGP speaker router will enable the FC-BGP function and update the FC path attribute after verifying AS-Path Attribute and selecting the preferable BGP path.
 All FC-BGP UPDATE messages must comply with the maximum BGP message size.
 If the final message exceeds the maximum message size, then it must follow the processing of {{Section 9.2 of RFC4271}}.

 The FC-BGP speaker in AS 65537 will encapsulate each prefix to be sent to AS 65538 in a single UPDATE message, add the FC path attribute, and sign the path content using its private key.
 Afterwards, AS65537 will prepend its own FC on the top of the FC List.
 The FC path attribute uses the message format shown in {{figure1}} and {{figure2}} and should be signed with the RPKI router certificate.
 When signing the FC attribute, the FC-BGP speaker computes the  SHA256 hash in the order of (PASN ( 0 if absent), CASN, NASN, IP Prefix Address, and IP Prefix Length) firstly.
-Afterwards, the FC-BGP speaker should calculate the digest information Digest, sign the Digest with ECDSA, and then fill the Signature field and FC fields.
+Afterward, the FC-BGP speaker should calculate the digest information Digest, sign the Digest with ECDSA, and then fill the Signature field and FC fields.
 At this point, the processing of FC path attributes by the FC-BGP speaker is complete.
 The subsequent processing of BGP messages follows the standard BGP process.

 # Algorithms and Extensibility